-Skanska, as part of the Skanska Costain STRABAG joint venture, will provide full detailed design and construction of Phase 1 of the UK’s new high-speed railway in the southern section of the overall High Speed Two (HS2) project.
+Skanska, as part of the Skanska Costain STRABAG joint venture, is delivering full detailed design and construction of Phase One of the UK’s new high-speed railway in the southern section of the overall High Speed Two (HS2) project.

 HS2 will provide 345 miles of new, high-speed track and is expected to carry more than 300,000 passengers a day when fully operational.

-Full Phase 1 services from Euston are forecast to start by 2036 and represent the largest investment in the area for decades.
+Full Phase One services from Euston are forecast to start by 2036 and represent the largest investment in the area for decades.